Joe Conason: Career

 After college, Conason was appointed co-editor of the East Boston Community News and then he joined the staff of The Real Paper, an alternative weekly based in Cambridge, Massachusetts.
 He covered environmental, racial, and political issues for both publications.

 From 1978 to 1990, Conason worked as a columnist, staff writer, and national correspondent for the counter-cultural The Village Voice in New York City where he made a name for himself as an experienced and skilled reporter as well as a sharp commentator.
 His investigative reporting in 1985 exposed the hidden Manhattan real estate holdings of President of the Philippines Ferdinand Marcos (and his wife, Imelda), thereby helping to topple their dictatorial government.

 During 1986–87, Conason traveled repeatedly to the Philippines to write about politics there.
 In 1989, he arrived in Beijing the night after the Tiananmen Square massacre and reported on the tragic aftermath for The Village Voice.
 After leaving The Village Voice in the early 1990s, Conason served as editor-at-large for the Condé Nast's Details magazine, which focused on lifestyle, political, and social issues.

 For almost two decades (from 1992 to 2010), Conason served as a columnist, political editor, executive editor, and national correspondent for the New York Observer, a weekly publication whose founder, Arthur Carter, had previously been associated with The Nation.

 During the presidency of Bill Clinton, Conason's investigative reporting on Whitewater brought him national media attention, and he was a frequent cable television guest during Bill Clinton's impeachment trial from 1998 to 1999.
 During this time, he wrote about the "Arkansas Project", a secret, multi-million-dollar plan funded by conservative Pittsburgh billionaire Richard Mellon Scaife to find (or invent) negative material about the Clintons.

-In 2004, Conason was one of the first journalists to delve into the background and finances of the group known as the "Swift Vets and POWs for Truth".
+In 2004, Conason was one of the first journalists to delve into the background and finances of the group known as the "Swift Boat Veterans for Truth", which had targeted Democratic presidential nominee and Vietnam veteran John Kerry.
+Since 2006, he has served as editor of The Investigative Fund, a nonprofit journalism center.

 In July 2011, Conason founded a daily political newsletter called The National Memo to try "to bring to readers a very sharp take on the day's news, a fair amount of original news, and aggregation."
 According to The National Memo, it aims to combine "the spirit of investigative journalism with new technology and ideas."
 They cover various political related stories including campaigns, elections, the White House and presidency, Congress, and beyond.